vivekhandebagh/homie-cli/REMOTE_SETUP.md

 Adding a friend to "my-crew"

 1. Ask your friend to run: homie network join
-2. They'll give you their public key
+2. They'll give you their public key (44 chars)
-3. You'll give them a network bundle
+3. You'll give them a short invite code

-Paste their public key: Yj7KLm2xQ8nH4htodjb60...
+Paste their public key: Yj7KLm2xQ8nH4htodjb60Y7YAfKp9xsVN2rT8m5kLw0=

 Name for this peer: raj-laptop

-Generating network bundle for raj-laptop...

 ┌─────────────────────────────────────────────────────────────────┐
-│ Give this to raj-laptop (copy the whole block):                 │ │                                                                 │
+│ Send this invite code to raj-laptop:                            │ │                                                                 │
+│ hm1_bXktY3Jld3xZajdLTG0yfDIwMy4wLjExMy41OjUxODIwfHhLN21ROQ     │
+│                                                                 │
-│ hm1_eyJuZXR3b3JrIjoibXktY3JldyIsImdyb3VwX3NlY3JldCI6...        │
+│ (fits in a text message!)                                       │ └─────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────┘

-Waiting for raj-laptop to come online...
+Waiting for raj-laptop to connect... raj-laptop connected!
+Sending network bundle...
-Done! raj-laptop connected!
+Done!

 Propagating raj-laptop to other peers... priya-phone updated